What Role Does Cybersecurity Play In Your Physical Security?

 In addition to the roles listed above, cybersecurity also helps mitigate the risks that are involved with implementing some physical security measures.
 As mentioned earlier, cybersecurity has its own limitations, but so does physical security, especially physical security that is employed in the wake of the IoT.

-One of the top cybersecurity predictions of 2018 is that the IoT will continue to expand, and the current state of modern physical security only bolsters this notion.
+IoT will continue to expand, and the current state of modern physical security only bolsters this notion.
 Companies that implement a host of security measures, such as the use of smart locks, RFID controlled access points, surveillance cameras, etc. might be leaving themselves more open than protected.

 These devices are targets that cybercriminals and hackers love to exploit, and without the presence of a detailed cybersecurity policy, your physical measures will crumble from the inside out.